Cumbia (Colombia): Festivals and heritage

-Cultural Heritage of Colombia

 In 2006, the cumbia was nominated by the magazine Semana and the Ministry of Culture as a cultural symbol of Colombia, being in the position twelve of fifty candidates.

 In 2013 the Congress of Colombia declared the National Festival of the Cumbia Jose Barros of El Banco, Magdalena cultural heritage of the Nation.

 Since 2013, the mayor of Guamal, Magdalena (municipality located in the territory of the former nation of Pocabuy), Alex Ricardo Rangel Arismendi, promotes the project to declare the cumbia as Intangible Cultural Heritage of the Nation Colombiana.
 Cumbia has been declared national heritage of Colombia in October 2022.

 Modern cumbia in Colombia

 Cumbia is present on the Caribbean coast, in the subregion around the Magdalena River delta invested, the Montes de María and riverine populations, with its epicenter in the Depresión momposina seat of ancient Pocabuy Indigenous country.

 Traditional cumbia is preserved and considered representative of the Colombian identity, especially on the northern Caribbean coast.
 The best representation of traditional Cumbia is shown every year on the Festival de la Cumbia in El Banco, Magdalena.
 The festival was created by one of the most important Colombian Cumbia composers, Jose Barros, in order to preserve the original rhythms of traditional Cumbia music.
 Modern forms of cumbia are also combined with other genres like vallenato, electronica or rock.
 This mixing of genres is found in the music of modern artists, such as Carlos Vives, Bomba Estéreo, Andrés Cabas.

 Since the 1980s, in the city of Medellín, there has been growing interest among young and middle-aged people in "rescuing" the masterpieces of the '50s.